 Swimming is for Everyone

-For more than 175 years, the YMCA has nurtured potential and united communities across America to create lasting, meaningful change.
+For almost 170 years, the YMCA has nurtured potential and united communities across America to create lasting, meaningful change.
 One of the most effective ways to accomplish this is to teach youth, teens, and adults to swim, so they can stay safe around water and learn the skills they need to make swimming a lifelong pursuit for staying healthy.
 Y swim instructors are nationally certified, so students learn to swim from experienced teachers.

 Interested in becoming a lifeguard?
 Check out our Lifeguard Training Courses for everything you need to get certified.

 Swim Class Descriptions

 From basic floating to swim strokes, our classes have everything you need to learn to swim with confidence.

 Accompanied by a parent*, infants and toddlers learn to be comfortable in the water and develop swim readiness skills through fun and confidence-building experiences, while parents learn about water safety, drowning prevention, and the importance of supervision.

 *We define parent broadly to include all adults with primary responsibility for raising children, including biological parents, adoptive parents, guardians, stepparents, grandparents, or any other type of parenting relationship.

 Basics for Preschool, School Age, Teen and Adult

 These youth or adult swim lessons teach personal water safety and help students achieve basic swimming competency by learning two benchmark skills: swim, float, swim—sequencing front glide, roll, back float, roll, front glide, and exit—and jump, push, turn, grab.